20 Important Questions To Ask in a Nursing Interview

 1. What is your culture like here?

 One of the first questions to ask in an interview should be about the company’s culture.
 This makes a great first impression because it shows your interest in their values and working environment.
-A better understanding of the working environment will make you think about how your personality fits within their culture.
+A better understanding of the working environment will make you consider how your personality fits their culture.

 2. What is the management style?

-Different managers have unique styles and understanding the institution’s methods of management allows you to know what to expect.
+Different managers have unique styles, and understanding the institution’s management methods lets you know what to expect.
 Some managers are more direct, while others are more open to giving their employees freedom.

 3. How do you like working here?

 Asking the recruiter or manager how they like working at the institution is a good question to ask in a nursing interview.
 It will give you lots of insight into the current dynamics.
-The answer you receive can reveal additional information that could be a contributing factor to your decision.
+The answer you receive can reveal additional information that could contribute to your decision.